kristianmandrup/cream/README.markdown

 Other generators:

 * cancan:restlinks - Create REST links locale file
-* devise:links - Create devise links locale file (rename to authlinks?)
+* devise:links - Create devise links locale file (should I rename this to authlinks?)
-* cream:views - Generates partials for menu items
+* cream:views - Generates partials for menu items (outdated)

-All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected (Note: some of the generator specs may be outdated!?).
+All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected.

 In general, the *cream:full_config* generator can be seen as a kind of "super generator", in that it should call all the sub-generators in succession to fully configure the Rails 3 app in one go.